 The Plitvice Lakes National Park is famous for its stunning terraced lakes and incredible waterfalls that link them.
-Its breathtaking views have even been recognized by the UNESCO World Heritage and added to their list of protected sites.
+Its breathtaking views have even been recognized by UNESCO World Heritage and added to their list of protected sites.
 A day in the serenity of this natural wonderland will recharge your batteries, and offer up views you won’t be able to stop thinking about for days to come.
-After our Plitvice adventure, we will continue our journey and head to Zadar, where you will have a free evening to unwind and explore this beautiful historic coastal city.
+After your Plitvice adventure, you will continue your journey and head to Zadar, where you will have a free evening to unwind and explore this beautiful historic coastal city.

 Overnight in Zadar

 You will continue your Balkan adventure with a double feature, as you will see not one but two incredible historic harbor cities in one day.
 You will first head from Zadar to Šibenik, famous for the Cathedral of St. James, a 15th-century stone church decorated with 71 sculptured faces, as well as its 14th-century Prince’s Palace.

 Trogir’s old city center is known for its Renaissance, Baroque and Romanesque architecture.
 You can also admire parts of the original medieval city wall.
 Trogir’s historic center is even protected as a UNESCO heritage site, because of its Venetian architecture.
 With our heads full of history and amazing architecture, you will head to Split, Croatia’s second-largest city to spend the night.